corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ### Calculated values

-In some cases, a property in an interface may normally be implemented as a *calculated* value, with a “getter” method for reading it but without a corresponding constructor parameter or a “setter” method for writing it.
+In some cases, a property in an interface may normally be implemented as a *calculated* value, with a “getter” method for reading it, but without a corresponding constructor parameter or a “setter” method for writing it.
 An example is the *exitKeys* field in `FungibleState`.
 In this case, it is not automatically included in the properties to be serialized because the receiving class can re-calculate it on demand.
 However, a synthesized class will not have that method implementation, so a cast to the interface will fail because the property is not serialized.
 The lack of serialization means the “getter” method present in the interface will not be synthesized.